l1legend/Network-Encryption-Scanner/README.md

 7. Leave this terminal window open.
 This step simulates a "remote" server (though it's actually a local server).

 ### Running the Scanner (Windows)
-The current build utilizes a `windows.dll`.
-Follow these steps to run the scanner:
 1. Navigate to the `Network-Server-Scanner` folder, then `Project` > `bin` > `debug`.
 The `NetworkScanner.exe` executable is located here.
 2. To run the program, doubleclick `NetworkScanner.exe`
 3. Alternatively you can open a terminal or command prompt, navigate to the location of the program, and enter the command: `NetworkScanner`.